KenKundert/quantiphy/doc/user.rst

 so some constraints are placed on the values to make them easier to distinguish.
 Specifically, the units, if given, must be simple and immediately adjacent to the number.
 Units are simple if they only consist of letters and underscores.
-The characters °, Å, Ω and ℧ are also allowed.
+The characters °, Å, Ω and Ʊ are also allowed.
 So '47e3Ohms', '50_Ohms' and '1.0e+12Ω' are recognized as quantities, but '50 Ohms' and '12m/s' are not.

 Besides the text to be translated, :meth:`all_from_conv_fmt` takes the same